Skip to main content

 A: During Phase I we will announce a final date to submit changes to teams.
 This includes additions and replacements of team members.

-A: Multi-disciplinary teams comprised of graduate students in architecture, planning and policy, finance and other areas will be asked to address social, economic, and environmental issues in responding to a specific housing problem developed by an actual public housing agency (PHA), tribe or tribally designated housing entity (TDHE).
-The needs and requirements are defined by the PHA, tribe or TDHE, HUD Office of Policy Development and Research (PD&R) works with the PHA, tribe or TDHE to develop the necessary project briefing materials, a comprehensive problem statement; background information on the project; community information; and relevant existing design proposals.
-Each year the competition is different based on the needs and location of the PHA, tribe or TDHE therefore it is a stand-alone project.
+A: Multi-disciplinary teams comprised of graduate students in architecture, planning and policy, finance and other areas will be asked to address social, economic, and environmental issues in responding to a specific housing problem developed by an actual public housing agency (PHA).
+The needs and requirements are defined by the PHA, Tribe, and Tribally Designated Entity, HUD Office of Policy Development and Research (PD&R) works with the PHA, Tribe, and Tribally Designated Entity to develop the necessary project briefing materials, a comprehensive problem statement; background information on the project; community information; and relevant existing design proposals.
+Each year the competition is different based on the needs and location of the PHA, Tribe, and Tribally Designated Entity, therefore it is a stand-alone project.

 A: Past competition submissions are not public, but you can find case studies on previous winner and runner up submissions on the Past Competitions page of the IAH website.